Profile

 About me

 I traveled extensively as a business consultant across five continents and 35 countries helping people, teams, and organizations leverage challenges and opportunities.
 I grew up near downtown Manhattan in a nice suburb but went to high school in an inner-city, worked on a dairy farm in upstate New York, a golf course in Vermont, hitchhiked to Alaska, and lived in a treehouse.
-For most of my adult life, I called San Francisco home, though I've lived in San Diego, the center of Paris, and a Georgian in Dublin.
-A US and EU citizen, I am curious about the world, people, history, and ideas (see Mind Map below).
+For most of my adult life, I called San Francisco home (as I do now), though I've lived and worked in San Diego and Paris, as well as lived and studied in Dublin.
+A US and EU citizen, I am curious about the world, people, history, and ideas.

 Favorite Quotes